arjunyg/Freeze/README.md

 Building
 --------

+The repository is set up such that if you put your bukkit jar named "bukkit-1.6.4-R2.0.jar" in the lib folder, everything will compile as it should.
+If you wish to use a different version of bukkit, you can either delete the symbolic link (named bukkit.jar) from the lib folder and name your bukkit jar "bukkit.jar," or you could re-link "bukkit.jar" to your bukkit jar.

 1. Download Bukkit from http://dl.bukkit.org/downloads/bukkit/list/rb/.
    (Use 1.6.4-R2.0 for best compatibility! - The project should still work with builds going back at least to minecraft version 1.2.5)